Back to blog

 At GTM Bud, the first 10 to 20 emails in any new campaign go through manual review.
 Once the output quality stabilizes, the system runs autonomously with automated checks handling quality control.
 This hybrid approach balances scale with accuracy.

-How AI cold email writers handle sequences
+How do AI cold email writers handle follow-up sequences?

 A single cold email is rarely enough.
 According to Backlinko’s analysis, following up at least once increases reply rates by 27%.
 The AI needs to write coherent multi-touch sequences, not just individual emails.